McGill-NLP/retriever-lm-reasoning/README.md

 5. [Flan-T5 + DPR](https://huggingface.co/google/flan-t5-base)

+You may find the visualization of the results in `visualization.ipynb`.
 The dependencies for each model is mentioned briefly.
 You may want to look at each model's repository for more information.

 <details><summary>1.
 REALM</summary>
 <p>